finer-vision/disney-magical-door/README.md

 ### TODO

-- [ ] Admin codes
 - [ ] Automated EOD email to client with winning codes
-- [ ] LED RGB lights fired when QR code is scanned
+- [ ] Play sound files when scan is a winner or loser